folio-org/stripes-experiments/stripes-connect/api.md

   usually not need to pre-fetch from that resource.
 To avoid that, it can set this to true. [default: false]

-* `clear`: a component that fetches a new record for editing and inserts that into a list of similar records in the state would usually not need to clear the list first.
+* `clearOnFetch`: a component that fetches a new record for editing and inserts that into a list of similar records in the state would usually not need to clear the list first.
 To avoid that, it can set this to true. [default: false] Specifically, if a screen displays a list of items as well as a single item for editing, it would be